 Dividends are typically paid quarterly by most companies, however, Disney pays its dividend on a semi-annual basis (in January and July of each year).

 What is the ex-dividend date for Disney?

 To capture the dividend payout, an investor must own the stock prior to the ex-dividend date.
 Disney’s last ex-dividend date was December 13, 2019 for the January 16, 2020 dividend payment.
-As such we can anticipate the next ex-dividend date will be roughly July 5, 2020 for the July 25, 2020 dividend payment.
-When Disney declares the next dividend, these dates will become official.
+Disney canceled the 2020 1st half dividend, so the next ex-dividend date will likely be in December 2020 for a January 2021 dividend payment, assuming Disney resumes the dividend at that time.

 - “The Walt Disney Company (DIS).”
 Yahoo Finance, Yahoo Finance, 05 January 2020, https://finance.yahoo.com/quote/DIS/.